 Violations reported to the Office of Student Conduct or HRL will be considered serious offenses and living group and cohesive unit officers will be held accountable.

 If you have any questions as to whether your party decorations fall within the limits allowed by University safety policies, please contact OESO-Fire Safety at 919-684-5609 at least 72 hours prior to the date of the actual event or party.

-All undergraduate residents in University housing are required to select a Duke Dining Plan for the academic year.
+All undergraduate residents in on-campus housing are required to select a Duke Dining Plan for the academic year.
 Failure to select a Duke Dining Plan will result in Duke Dining Services assigning a default plan.
 Students living off-campus are not permitted to use dining facilities for the 2020-2021 academic year.

 Throwing or in any other way propelling objects or liquids from windows is prohibited.
 Screens must remain in place and secured at all times.